sigmaott/sigma-ssai-exo-sdk/README.md

 player.setPlayWhenReady(true);
 ```

-### Step 4: Clean Up Resources
+### 6.4 Clean Up Resources

-To prevent memory leaks, call the destroy() method when the activity or player is destroyed.
+To prevent memory leaks, call the `destroy() `method when the activity or player is destroyed.
 This ensures that the ad tracking resources are cleaned up properly.

 ```groovy
 @Override